Getting Started

 Now, let's build the complete model:

-This creates a differential equations system from our graph representation using ModelingToolkit and symbolically simplifies it for efficient computation.
+This creates an efficient differential equations system from our graph representation using GraphDynamics.

 Simulating the Model